alexshcer/justice/README.md

-### Just fuck off you want to clone or fork this git
+### Just fuck off if you want to clone or fork this git